alexodwright/git-workshop/git-tutorial-1.md

 ## Installing Git
 ### Windows
 - The simplest and easiest way to install Git on windows is through the official Git website: https://git-scm.com/downloads
-- Alternatively, if you are more comfortable using the Windows terminal you can run the following command:
+- Alternatively, if you are more comfortable using the Windows terminal:
+	1. Press the windows key
+	2. Type `cmd` and press `Enter`
+	3. The terminal window will open and you can then run the following command:
 ```PowerShell
   winget install -e --id Git.Git
   ```